Manitouwadge

 Manitouwadge is a township in the Canadian province of Ontario.
 It is located in the Thunder Bay District, at the north end of Highway 614, 331 km east of Thunder Bay and 378 km north-west of Sault Ste.
 Marie.

 History

 Manitouwadge (Manidoowaazh in Ojibwe, meaning "Cave of the Great Spirit") is part of the wide-ranging territory of the Ojibwe people.
-The town itself was founded by General Engineering Co Limited (later as Noranda and now part of Xstrata) after staking claims in 1953 to support of copper mine.
+The town itself was founded by General Engineering Co Limited (later Noranda; now part of Xstrata) after staking claims in 1953 in support of a copper mine.
 The other mine in Manitouwadge is the Willroy mine, named after two of the "Weekend Prospectors" William Dawidowich and Roy Barker.
 Full production at Geco and Willroy began in 1957.

 From 1954 to 1974 Manitouwadge was classified as an Improvement District.
 The community became an incorporated township in 1975.